Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-As for the role of the size $ N $ of the ensemble in other cases of equally connected density matrices of both a)- and b)-classes, those are more trivial.
-For weakly mixing N-free and stongly mixing N-coupled cases of a)-class the increase of $ N $ up to infinity can only "soften" seprability/entanglement thresholds to the small degree, while for all subcases of b-class EC-density matrices the increase of $ N \gg 2 $ has the same consequences for the enatnglement/separability thresholds as the increase of parameter $ D \gg 2 $ - thus, "enlarging" the entire "separability window" between two thresholds of the entanglement parameter $ p $ - since in corresponding formulas both these parameters enter as a single argument $ (D-1)^{N} $ (on possible examples of similar behaviour one can see e.g. Refs.\cite{11,12,14}) .
 In general, from all the above, one can conclude that the requirements for the b)-class EC-density matrices to encode a certain separable quantum state turn out to be much stronger than ones for any EC-density matrices of a)-class.
-For example, in both weakly and strongly mixing subcases of N-coupled situation the corresponded b)-class EC-density matrices \textit{are always entangled for any $ D > 2 $}, while for all subcases of N-free EC-density matrices of b)-class there exist certain "separability windows" for the values of entanglement parameter $ p $ between its two threshold values.
+For example, in both (N-free and N-coupled) sub-cases of strongly mixing types of corresponded b)-class EC-density matrices \textit{always remains entangled for any $ D > 2 $}, while for the same sub-cases of weakly mixing b-class EC-density matrices there exist certain "separability windows" for the values of entanglement parameter $ p $ at which the entire quantum system represents separable ensemble.
 These distinct entanglement properties of b)-class EC-density matrices are obviously connected with the fact of stronger "discrimination" between different completely orthogonal configurations in such systems as compared to the "non-discriminated" situation of the EC-density matrices of a)-class.
 However, a more clear physical background behind the entanglement properties of b)-class EC-density matrices as compared with ones of a)-class needs further investigation which is beyond our consideration in this research.